The Empire Strikes Back: Critical response

-Upon its initial release, The Empire Strikes Back received mixed reviews compared to the positive reception of Star Wars.
-The film appeared fourth-most on 24 critics' top ten films of the year lists.
-Fan reactions were decidedly mixed, concerned by the change in tone and narrative reveals, particularly Leia's love for Han over Luke and his relationship with Vader.
+The Empire Strikes Back received mixed reviews upon its initial release, a change from the positive reception of Star Wars.
+In March 1981, The Los Angeles Times released a summary of the leading critics' choices for top 10 films of the year: Robert Redford's Ordinary People appeared on 42 lists, while Empire made it onto 24.
+Fan reactions were decidedly mixed, with many concerned by the film's change in tone and surprising narrative revelations, particularly Leia's love for Han over Luke and Luke's relationship with Vader.
+However, opening weekend audiences polled by CinemaScore gave the film an average grade of "A+" on an A+ to F scale, with males and those under the age of 25 rating it highest.

 Some critics believed The Empire Strikes Back was a good film but not as enjoyable as Star Wars.
 They believed the tonal shift featuring darker material and more mature story lines detracted from the charm, fun, and comic silliness of the original.
 The Wall Street Journal's Joy Gould Boyum believed it was "absurd" to add dramatic weight to the lighthearted Star Wars, stripping it of its innocence.
 Writing for The Washington Post, Gary Arnold found the darker undercurrents and greater narrative scale interesting because it created more dramatic threads to explore.
 The New Yorker's David Denby argued it was more spectacular than the original, but lacked its camp style.
-The Hollywood Reporter's Arthur Knight believed the novelty of the original and plethora of space opera films produced since made Empire seem derivative; even so, he called it the best in the genre since Star Wars.
-Writing for Time, Gerald Clarke believed Empire surpassed Star Wars in several ways, including being more visually and artistically interesting.
+The Hollywood Reporter's Arthur Knight believed the novelty of the original and the plethora of space opera films produced since made Empire seem derivative; even so, he called it the best in the genre since Star Wars.
+Writing for Time, Gerald Clarke said Empire surpassed Star Wars in several ways, including being more visually and artistically interesting.
 The New York Times's Vincent Canby called it a more mechanical, less suspenseful experience.

 Writing for the Los Angeles Times, Charles Champlin said the inconclusive ending cleverly completed the narrative while serving as a cliffhanger, but Clarke called it a "not very satisfying" conclusion.
-Canby and the Chicago Reader's Dave Kehr believed as the middle film it should have focused on narrative development instead of exposition, but found little progression between the film's beginning and end.
+Canby and the Chicago Reader's Dave Kehr believed that as the middle film, it should have focused on narrative development instead of exposition, finding little narrative progression between the film's beginning and end.
 The Washington Post's Judith Martin labeled it a "good junk" film, enjoyable but fleeting, because it lacked a stand-alone narrative.
 Knight and Clarke found the story sometimes difficult to follow—Knight because the third act jumped between separate storylines, and Clarke because he missed important information in the fast-paced plot.
 Kehr and Sight & Sound's Richard Combs wrote that characterization seemed to be less important than special effects, visual spectacle and action set pieces that accomplished little narratively.